Nodes

 namespace:

-No-input nodes may write run(self).
+No-input nodes may write update(self).

 nodes with one or two inputs: